-Our results suggest that compression dynamics in the information plane are not a general feature of deep networks, but are critically influenced by the nonlinearities employed by the network.
-Doublesaturating nonlinearities lead to compression, if mutual information is estimated by binning activations or by adding homoscedastic noise, while single-sided saturating nonlinearities like ReLUs do not compress in general.
-Consistent with this view, we find that stochasticity in the training process does not contribute to compression in the cases we investigate.
-Furthermore, we have found instances where generalization performance does not clearly track information plane behavior, questioning the causal link between compression and generalization.
-Hence information compression may parallel the situation with sharp minima: although empirical evidence has shown a correlation with generalization error in certain settings and architectures, further theoretical analysis has shown that sharp minima can in fact generalize well (Dinh et al., 2017).
+Our results suggest that previously observed compression dynamics in the information plane are not a general feature of deep networks, but are critically influenced by the nonlinearities employed by the network.
+Double-saturating nonlinearities lead to compression, if mutual information is computed by binning activations or by adding homoscedastic noise, while single-sided saturating nonlinearities like ReLUs do not always compress.
+We emphasize that the assumption of binning/noise is a distinct question from that of the method used to estimate mutual information, and our results do not simply reflect the need for more accurate MI estimation techniques.
+This is illustrated by our results in deep linear networks, for which we exactly compute mutual information given the noise assumption.
+Regarding mechanism, we find that stochasticity in the training process does not contribute to compression in the cases we investigate.
+Although the binning-based mutual information computation used in prior work may not accurately reflect mutual information in deterministic networks, it could still provide a useful metric that connects to generalization.
+However, we have found instances where generalization performance does not clearly track information plane behavior, questioning the causal link between compression and generalization.
+Hence information compression may parallel the situation with sharp minima: although empirical evidence has shown a correlation with generalization error in certain settings and architectures, further theoretical analysis has shown that sharp minima can in fact generalize well (Dinh et al 2017).
 We emphasize that compression still may occur within a subset of the input dimensions if the task demands it.
 This compression, however, is interleaved rather than in a secondary phase and may not be visible by information metrics that track the overall information between a hidden layer and the input.
-Finally, we note that our results address the specific claims of one scheme to link the information bottleneck principle with current practice in deep networks.
-The information bottleneck principle itself is more general and may yet offer important insights into deep networks (Achille & Soatto, 2017).
-Moreover, the information bottleneck principle could yield fundamentally new training algorithms for networks that are inherently stochastic and where compression is explicitly encouraged with appropriate regularization terms (Chalk et al., 2016; Alemi et al., 2017; Kolchinsky et al., 2017).
+Finally, we note our results address the specific claims of one scheme to link the information bottleneck principle with current practice in deep networks.
+The information bottleneck principle itself is more general and may yet offer important insights into deep networks (Achille and Soatto 2017).
+In particular, our findings question whether information bottleneck ideas will explain the success of 'vanilla' deterministic networks.
+But for fundamentally stochastic or quantized networks, the information bottleneck principle could yield new training algorithms where compression is explicitly encouraged with appropriate regularization terms (Chalk et al 2016, Alemi et al 2017, Kolchinsky et al 2017).